-Principal payment behavior varies over time and among PC Pools.
-The rate of principal payments on a PC Pool may vary significantly from month to month as a result of fluctuations in the principal payment rates of its underlying Mortgages.
-A PC Pool may experience payment behavior that is similar to or different from that experienced by other PC Pools consisting of similar Mortgages.
-Any PC Pool could experience payment behavior that is significantly different from other PC Pools, particularly if it contains a relatively small number of Mortgages, contains Mortgages from only one seller or has been formed specifically to emphasize one or more loan characteristics, such as property location, credit score or loan size.
+Principal payment behavior varies over time and among Pools.
+The rate of principal payments on a Pool may vary significantly from month to month as a result of fluctuations in the principal payment rates of its underlying Mortgages.
+A Pool may experience payment behavior that is similar to or different from that experienced by other Pools consisting of similar Mortgages.
+Any Pool could experience payment behavior that is significantly different from other Pools, particularly if it contains a relatively small number of Mortgages, contains Mortgages from only one seller or has been formed specifically to emphasize one or more loan characteristics, such as property location, credit score or loan size.
 Changes in payment behavior could also result from changes in or waivers of our Mortgage purchasing or servicing requirements or standards.

 Prepayments can reduce your yield.
-Your yield on a PC will depend on its price, the interest rate payable on the PC, the payment delay on the PC, the rate of prepayments on its underlying Mortgages, and the other characteristics of those Mortgages.
-You should carefully consider the yield risks associated with PCs, including these:
+Your yield on a Security will depend on its price, the interest rate payable on the Security, the payment delay on the Security, the rate of prepayments on its underlying Mortgages, and the other characteristics of those Mortgages.
+You should carefully consider the yield risks associated with Securities, including these:

-• If you purchase a PC at a discount to its principal amount and the rate of principal payments on the underlying Mortgages is slower than you expect, you will receive payments over a longer period than you expect, so the yield on your investment will be lower than you expect.

-- If you purchase a PC at a premium over its principal amount and the rate of principal payments on the underlying Mortgages is faster than you expect, you will receive payments over a shorter period than you expect, so the yield on your investment will be lower than you expect. - In general, the rate of Mortgage prepayments early in your investment has the greatest effect on your yield to maturity.
-A negative effect on your yield produced by principal prepayments at a higher (or lower) rate than you expect in the period immediately following your purchase of a PC is not likely to be fully offset by an equivalent reduction (or increase) in that rate in later periods.
+- If you purchase a Security at a discount to its principal amount and the rate of principal payments on the underlying Mortgages is slower than you expect, you will receive payments over a longer period than you expect, so the yield on your investment will be lower than you expect. - If you purchase a Security at a premium over its principal amount and the rate of principal payments on the underlying Mortgages is faster than you expect, you will receive payments over a shorter period than you expect, so the yield on your investment will be lower than you expect. - In general, the rate of Mortgage prepayments early in your investment has the greatest effect on your yield to maturity.
+A negative effect on your yield produced by principal prepayments at a higher (or lower) rate than you expect in the period immediately following your purchase of a Security is not likely to be fully offset by an equivalent reduction (or increase) in that rate in later periods.

-The yield on your PCs may be less than the PC Coupon.
-The effective yield on any PC will be less than the yield that its PC Coupon and purchase price would otherwise produce, because:
+The yield on your Security may be less than its Coupon.
+The effective yield on any Security will be less than the yield that its Coupon and purchase price would otherwise produce, because:

-- On its first Payment Date, 30 days' interest will be payable on the PC even though interest began to accrue approximately 45 days earlier, in the case of Gold PCs, or 75 days earlier, in the case of ARM PCs. - On each Payment Date after the first Payment Date, the interest payable on the PC will accrue during its Accrual Period, which will end approximately 15 or 45 days before that Payment Date for Gold PCs and ARM PCs, respectively.
+- On its first Payment Date, 30 days' interest will be payable on the Security even though interest began to accrue approximately 55 days earlier. - On each Payment Date after the first Payment Date, the interest payable on the Security will accrue during its Accrual Period, which will end approximately 25 days before that Payment Date.